1321tremblay/notes.nvim/README.md

 # notes.nvim

-A basic note taking pluginthat could be replace with a couple of line of configuration
+A basic note taking plugin that could be replace with a couple of line of configuration

 <!-- TOC -->